vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ### Can I send a Vipps payment link in an SMS, QR or email?

+No.

-No. The Vipps "deeplink" is an integrated part of the Vipps payment process, and the link should never be sent in an SMS or email.
+The Vipps "deeplink" opens the payment page in Vipps where the user accepts a payment.
+This is an integrated part of the Vipps payment process, and the link should never be sent in an SMS or email.

 The deeplink is only valid for 5 minutes, so users that do not act quickly will